 You might also enjoy reading about more of Norfolk’s best beaches.

-I have to admit I have a bit of an obsession with beach huts in the UK.
+I have to admit I have a bit of an obsession with beach huts.
 The cute names make me smile, and they are perfect for photographing.
-Maybe at some point, I will rent one for the day.
-The colourful beach huts in Cromer are located on either end of the beach.
+The colourful beach huts in Cromer are located on the promenade at either end of the beach.

 The Cromer beach huts are popular, so you will need to book in advance.
-They can be rented for the week through the North Norfolk District council here.
-If you want to rent one for the day, you can do that here.
+They can be hired for the week through the North Norfolk District council here.
 Note that overnight stays are not allowed.
+Cromer also has chalets, which are not quite as cute but allow overnight stays, that can be hired through the same link.

 #6 Visit the Church